Faster Ray Tracing through Hierarchy Cut Code

-To apply multi-level hierarchy cut code with two-level structure, there are two problems to be solved: generating two levels cut nodes, and determining representative top level cut node.
-The two level cut nodes generation uses the similar breadth-first searching method (Algorithm \ref{Alg:3}).
-We will abandon the top level node that does not have enough subtree when generating two level cut nodes, as shown in line 6 of Algorithm \ref{Alg:3}.
-This measure can avoid empty low level node.
-We apply the searching process to BVH and every subtrees of top level cut nodes to generate cut nodes.
-Representative top level cut node is determined by the intersection results of that ray with all top level cut nodes.
-We select the top level cut node with the highest HAD value to be the representative top level cut node.
-In practice, we can sort the top level cut nodes according to their HAD values before send them into the GPU memory.
-After that, the representative top level cut node is simply the first intersected top level cut node.
-This method can minimize the extra overhead in the encoding process.
+To implement MLHCC with a two-level structure, there are two challenges to address: generating the two levels of cut nodes and determining the representative top-level cut node.
+The generation of two-level cut nodes follows a similar method as HCC (Algorithm \ref{Alg:3}).
+However, when generating the two-level cut nodes, we discard the top-level node that does not have a sufficient subtree (as shown in line 6 of Algorithm \ref{Alg:3}).
+This ensures that there are no empty low-level nodes.

+The determination of the representative top-level cut node is based on the intersection results of the ray with all top-level cut nodes.
+We select the top-level cut node that is passed by the ray and has the highest HAD value as the representative top-level cut node.
+In practice, we can sort the top-level cut nodes according to their HAD values before sending them to the GPU memory.
+The representative top-level cut node is then simply the first intersected top-level cut node in the sorted list.